tillitis/tkey-ssh-agent/README.md

 The USS digest is used by the firmware, together with other material, for deriving secrets for the application.
-The practical result for signerapp is that the ed25519 public/private keys will change depending on what USS (phrase) you entered.
+The practical result for signerapp is that the ed25519 public/private keys will change depending on the USS (derived from the phrase you entered, or the file you provided).
 To learn more, read the [system_description.md](https://github.com/tillitis/tillitis-key1/blob/main/doc/system_description/system_description.md) (in the tillitis-key1 repository).